pjrios/Capstone_II/README.md

 # Capstone_II

-The folder Residential_Building_Identification currently contains programs to display/filter/modify geoJson files.
-I have been using python and c++ to compare their efficiency.
+1. The folder Residential_Building_Identification currently contains programs to display/filter/modify geoJson files and retrieve images from google.
+2. The folder Image segmentation contains the code in progress for implementing image segmentation.